UNC-Global-Storytelling/buenos-aires-2025/src/stories/en/seeds-that-bloom.md

   Every part of La Vivera has a deeper meaning – the name is feminine because everyone who works there is a woman.
 The friendship bond between the women is unique.

-  “The relationship between all of us is magnificent,” Oviedo said.
+  {% pullQuote {   "quote": "The relationship between all of us is magnificent.",   "attribution": "Ángela Oviedo",   "role": "Housekeeper" } %}

   Oviedo started working at the garden in 2017, a year and a half before the neighborhood’s urbanization.
 When she came to Argentina, she didn’t know how to plant in pots so she taught herself.
 Now she’s a pro—arranging plants in neat rows of four, keeping count of each new addition with a pink pen and a small piece of paper.